access – a person’s ability to obtain healthcare services.

 cafeteria plan – a benefit plan that gives employees a set amount of funds that they may spend on various benefit options, such as health insurance or retirement savings.

-capitation – a payment arrangement for healthcare service providers whereby the provider is paid a set amount for each enrolled person, per period of time, whether or not that person seeks care.
+capitation – a payment arrangement for healthcare service providers whereby the provider is paid a fixed amount per patient, per period of time, paid in advance to the physician for the delivery of health care services whether or not that person seeks care.

 carrier – an insurance or underwriting organization.